nanpuhaha/Mubox/FEATURES.md

 When you switch active clients your input is immediately dispatched to the active client, whether or not it is visible, locally running or on a remote machine.

 This function makes more sense when soloboxing, or when you're not using [Keyboard Multicast](#keyboard-multicast) and [Mouse Multicast](#mouse-multicast) features, since the input from your keyboard and mouse must be manually switched to control specific clients.

+<div id="launcher-support"></div>
+## Launcher Support

+Mubox should work with most launcher-based games.
+Launcher-based games, like EvE, prompt you to log in before actually putting you into the game client.

+Some launchers may not work well with Mubox due to how they are implemented, and you may need to [Toggle Input Capture](#toggle-input-capture) in order to enter a username and password.

 ## Summary